How to Extract PowerPoint Metadata with GroupDocs.Parser Java

 Required Libraries and Versions

-To work with GroupDocs.Parser for Java, make sure to include the necessary library in your project.
+To work with GroupDocs.Parser for Java, include the library in your project.
 For Maven projects, add the repository and dependency as follows:

 <repositories>